PaulBilal/PaulBilal/README.md

 <li>JavaScript

+<li>Mongo DB

+<li>Express JS

+<li>React JS

+<li>ode JS

-<br>during these 7 days, and everything was explained from the very basics so that anyone with zero experience on programming can learn.
+<br>during those couple of months, and everything was explained from the very basics so that anyone with zero experience on programming can learn.

-I enjoyed these 7 days, and got to learn a lot.
-Visit SHAPEAI on:
+For more information, visit SHAPEAI on:

   <li><a href="https://in.linkedin.com/company/shapeai">LinkedIn</a>